• Skip to primary navigation

 July 22, 2019 By Bill Schweber

-A: In the non-RF world, it is relatively easy to couple two or more signals or split a signal into two or more signals, simply by using op amps and resistors.
+A: In the non-RF world, it is relatively easy to couple two or more signals or split a signal into two or more signals simply by using op amps and resistors.
 Figure 1 shows a basic combining (summing) circuit.

-Fig 2: Resistors and op amps can also be used to scale and divide a single input signal into multiple outputs (here, for voltage signals, but a similar arrangement works for current); again, each channel’s magnitude is individually scalable.
+Figure 2: Resistors and op amps can also be used to scale and divide a single input signal into multiple outputs (here, for voltage signals, but a similar arrangement works for current); again, each channel’s magnitude is individually scalable.
 (Image: Tubecad)

 Q: Does this approach work for RF/microwave signals?